- Surrendering an Animal

 Along with our spay/neuter services, we provide AND REQUIRE a rabies vaccination (if not current and is 4 months of age or older), a dog license (if not current), and a microchip.
 When any or all of these required services are needed, their fees are added to the base price for spaying and neutering.

 Animals participating in the program must be 8 weeks old and weigh at least 2 pounds.
-Animals over the age of 7 years are required to receive a blood panel for an additional cost of $55.
+Dogs over the age of 7 years and cat over the age of 10 years are required to receive a blood panel for an additional cost of $55.

 The shelter's PLANNED PetHood program described above is accessible to all Santa Cruz County resident pets, regardless of household income.